 To identify and annotate heterozygous bases without prior sequence assembly, (1) select your sequences, (2) click Pre-processing and select (3) Find Heterozygotes in the dropdown.

-You can set the peak similarity percentage to suit where a heterozygous base will be call when the alternative peak is as high as the set percentage of the best peak.
+You can set the peak similarity percentage to suit where a heterozygous base will be called when the alternative peak is as high as the set percentage of the best peak.
 In the example below, the number of ambiguous bases reduces with increasing peak similarity.

 Find Heterozygotes during Batch Assembly